pinterest/querybook/querybook/webapp/components/PythonKernelButton/guide.md

 ## Scheduled DataDocs

-Since Python cells execute entirely on the client side within the browser, they cannot run in Scheduled DataDocs.
+Since Python cells execute entirely on the client side within the browser, they will be skipped in Scheduled DataDoc runs.
 Only Query cells are supported for scheduling.